 Figure Captions

 Figure 1: A) Pangaea A reconstruction and B) Pangaea B reconstruction for 300 Ma (Pangaea A; Domeier and Torsvik, 2014) and 290 Ma (Pangaea B; Kent and Muttoni, 2020).
-The blue ellipse highlights the location of the Akiyoshi atoll and its projected migrationred triangles denote possible volcanic sources, and the orange ellipses highlight regions capable of sourcing continental dust to the Akiyoshi atoll.
+The blue ellipse highlights the location of the Akiyoshi atoll and its projected migration;red triangles denote possible volcanic sources, and the orange ellipses highlight regions capable of sourcing continental dust to the Akiyoshi atoll.
 C) displays the modern location of the Akiyoshi Terrane in southwestern Japan.

 Figure 2: Stratigraphic column indicating the sampled sections of the Akiyoshi Limestone.
 The light blue column with scattered brick pattern indicates the Akiyoshi Limestone as a predominantly massive carbonate unit.
 The four columns marked A, B, C, and D highlight the horizons containing giant grains (denoted by small dots) and giant lithic fragments (denoted by large squares).
 Horizontal curved line in column C denote the disconformity with uppermost Asselian strata beneath the unconformity and upper Artinskian strata above.
 Straight horizontal lines near the top of each section with “TS” displayed above indicate the top of section.